leersmathieu/ImmoEliza-API/README.md

 We must therefore recover and clean the previously scrapped "ImmoCollect" dataset and compare its values with those of our colleague to then choose the most reliable one for our predictions.

+### 2. Prediction model

+Using the cleaned data it will be necessary to create a price prediction model based on the relevant features.
+### 3. Making API

+I will certainly start from the challenge-flask-api to initialize the API it will only remain to link it to our prediction model.

+### 4. Deployment

+For the deployment of the API I'm thinking of using a VPS and the docker service to make things easier but azure is still an option.

 ## Realisation

 ### 1. Data cleaning